luizgssferreira/churn_twitch/README.md

 - Create the Out of Time (OOT) database
 - Construction of the Recency Frequency Value (RFV) for user segmentation
 - Training of predictive model using SEMMA
-- Deploy using mlflow
+- Deploy using MLFLOW

 ## 💼 Bussiness Problem

 Twitch is the most relevant plataform for livestreams in the world, everyday, millions are connect and interacting with live content for diverse public, such as games, music, arts but also programming and data science live.
 Twtich has enmbended a points system to recompense from diferent interactions with the chat bot, and this points can be futher redeemed in prizes associated with the plataform, such as highlighted mesages, emotes, but also it gives the possibilide of the content creator to have it own points system, where users can change this points to products that are disponivel by the twitch content creator, this created an market with milions of transactions per day, wich can be capitilized by the content creator.
-In this sense, losing active members is a loss in potential capital growth for the creator, so, knowing with users are more probable or unprobled to exit the active base, and how this active base is segmented can give meaninful insights for decesion making focusing the reation of those groups.
+In this sense, losing active members is a loss in potential capital growth for the creator, so, knowing with users are more probable or unprobled to exit the active base, and how this active base is segmented can give meaninful insights for decesion making focusing the retention of those groups.

-**Tipos de Análise Realizados:**
-- [Insira o tipo de análise, por exemplo, "Análise de Sentimento"]
-- [Outro tipo de análise, por exemplo, "Tendências de Mercado"]
-- [Mais um tipo, por exemplo, "Padrões de Comportamento do Consumidor"]

-**Principais Indicadores Chave de Desempenho:**
-- [Primeiro indicador, por exemplo, "Taxa de Conversão"]
-- [Segundo indicador, por exemplo, "Retenção de Clientes"]
-- [Terceiro indicador, por exemplo, "Satisfação do Cliente"]

 ## Dataset